Rear Window Louver Kit Original-Style Fastback 1969-1970

-Original Style Rear Window Louver Kit for 1969-1970 Fastback Mustangs.
+Original-Style Rear Window Louver Kit for all 1969-1970 Fastback Mustangs.

 Our rear louver kit includes everything needed for installation: A gasket, hardware, latches, as well as the hinges.
 The louvers can be installed right out of the box or you can paint them to match if you'd like.

 For this installation, we use the supplied Allen keys, Phillips head screwdriver, drill, 19/64-inch drill bit, 1/4-inch drill bit, 11 millimeter wrench, marker, and safety glasses.

 The first step is install the gasket.
 You want to make sure the edge is facing out and this slides right in this little channel here.
 Because it goes all the way around, I'm going to put some sort lubricant in there ahead of time.